Get dirty, have fun and grow more food with great gardening tips from real-life gardeners.

 Thermal mass is any material that has the capacity to store large amounts of thermal energy.
 All materials have some ability to store energy, but some have much more than others.
 Water for instance can store about 4 times as much heat as air, making it one of the more popular thermal mass materials (or heat sink) used in greenhouses.
 Other materials are concrete, stone, or the soil underground.

 The most common method to add thermal mass is by using large quantities of water, because it has such a high heat capacity and is easy to come by.
 By stacking several 55-gallon drums of water in a greenhouse, the grower can cheaply add a lot of thermal mass.
 Barrels should be stacked where they are in direct sunlight in the winter, and need to be stabilized to prevent from falling.
 Other methods include building concrete or stone into the greenhouse, such as using a concrete North wall or flagstone floor.
+Some tips on using water as thermal mass in a greenhouse are in this blog.

 Standard, or passive methods of thermal mass are most common, but have a couple limitations.
 First, you can get micro-climates: the mass will affect the air directly around it, but the warming / cooling effect can be limited to the surrounding area.
 Second, mass can take up a lot of space in the greenhouse that could otherwise be used for growing.